 In Section 1.3.5 you met ribosomes, the organelles on which protein synthesis takes place in the cytoplasm of the cell.
-Ribosomes are made from ribosomal RNA and protein, and consist of a large subunit and a small subunit.
-The main type of ribosomes in eukaryotic cells are 405 ribosomes.
-The 'S stands for Svetiberg, a unit used to measure how quickly particles settle in a centrifuge.
+Ribosomes are made from ribosomal RNA and protein, and consist of a la ist of a large init and a small subunit.
+The main type of ribosomes in eukaryotic cells are 80S ribosomes.
+The 'S' stands for Svedberg, a unit used to measure how quickly particles settle in a centrifuge.
 The rate of sedimentation depends on the size and shape of the particle.
-When 805 ribosomes are broken into their two units, they are made up of a 405 small subunit and a 605 large subunit.
-The ratio of RNA: protein in 805 ribosomes is 1:1.
+When 80S ribo somes a broken into their two units, they are made up of a 40S small subunit and a 60S large subunit.
+The ratio of RNA: protein in 80S ribosomes is 1:1.

-However, eukaryotic cells also contain another type of ribosome.
+However, eukarvotic cells also contain another type of ribosome.
 Scientists have discovered 70S ribosomes in the mitochondria, and in the chloroplasts of plant cells.
-These ribosomes are usually found in priolaryotic cells (bacteria and cyanobacteria).
-They are made up of a small 30S subunit and a larger 50S subunit and the ratio of RNA: protein in 70S ribosomes is 2:1.
+These ribosomes are usually found in prokaryotic cells (bacteria and cyanobacteria).
+They are made up of a small 30S subunit a found in prokaryotic cells (bacteria and cyanobacteria).
+They are made up of a small 30S subunit and a larger 50S subunit and the ratio of RNA : protein in 70S ribosomes is 2 : 1.

-These 70S ribosomes are reproduced in the mitochondria and chloroplasts independently when a cell divides.
-This is seen as good evidence for the endosymbiotic theory that mitochondria and chloroplasts evolved from bacteria caught inside eukaryotic cells very early on in the process of evolution.
+These 70S ribosomes are reproduced in the mitochondria and chloroplasts independently when leae roo noosmaa ar teproduce in the information and choropass and penden cell divides.
+This is seen as good evidence for the endosymbiotic theory that mitochor loroplasts evolved from bacteria caught inside eukaryotic cells very early on in the pr volution

-Rough and smooth endoplasmic reticulum Electron micrographs show that much of the outside of the endoplasmic r
+Rough and smooth endoplasmic reticulum

-Executor intergraphs and with infact or use consider to the encognisms, because managements, which are 85% rhosomers, so this is known as rough endoplasmic rediculum (RER) (see fig. A).
-The function of the ribosomers is to make proteins and the RER itolates and transports these proteins such they have been made.
-Some proteins, such as digestive enzymes and hormones, are not used inside the cell that makes them, so they have to be secreted without interfering with the cells activities.
-This is an example of exceptions.
+Electron micrographs show that much of the outside of the endoplasmic reticulum membrane d with granules, which are 80S ribosomes, so this is known as rough endoplasmic reticulum (RER) (see fig A).
+The function of the ribosomes is to make proteins and the RER isolates and transports these proteins once they have been made.
+Some proteins, such as digestive enzyme and hormones, are not used inside the cell that makes the so they have to be secreted without interfering with the cell's activities.
+This is an example of exocytosis fig A Rough and smooth endoprasmute than rough ER and also lacks ribor The Golgi apparatus